Texas Lifestyle Coach QAnon-Lovin' BF Arrested By The FBI

-Category: World Politics Hits: 2Judging by the newly unsealed complaint at the Dept. of Justice, Bennet is a true QAnon believer and probably still thinks the riot was entirely justified.
+Category: World Politics Hits: 5Judging by the newly unsealed complaint at the Dept. of Justice, Bennet is a true QAnon believer and probably still thinks the riot was entirely justified.
 His Facebook posts, included in the complaint, paint a grim picture of the usual tropes of the movement.
 That is, the election was stolen, most likely by Dominion Voting machines, that a vast conspiracy of elites pulled it off, that rioters were patriots justified in trying to take their country back by force.
 Yadda yadda yadda.
 A cesspool of lies and make-believe fictions in other words.
 "Tyranny ends, January 6th, 2021.
 Freedom, baby!
 Woo!"
 And so on.
 Source: Houston Public Media

 Read more https://crooksandliars.com/2021/03/texas-lifestyle-coach-qanon-lovin-bf